Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 ## File List

-As I mentioned before, most of the content on the website is copied from the old LGTE website.
-This is because I’m just redesigning the look of the site.

 * Index.html (This is the landing page of the Site)
 ```
-On this page I tried to present a brief of what the whole site is all about.
+Presented a brief of what the whole site is all about.
-I used the read more buttons to link to specific topics of the page and not cram a lot of text on one page.
+Used the read more buttons to link to specific topics of the page and not cram a lot of text on one page.
 From this page, a user can access any page on the website.
 ```

 * About.html
 ```
 This page tells of the history of Limerick’s Gateway to Education
-I must say I think in the future I will be adding more images to the page.

 ```